 - providing health sector information and payment services for the benefit of all New Zealanders.

-- funds, monitors and drives the performance improvements of health sector Crown entities including district health boards (DHBs)
+- funds, monitors and drives the performance improvements of health sector Crown entities, including district health boards (DHBs)

-- supports the planning and accountability functions of health sector Crown entities including DHBs
+- supports the planning and accountability functions of health sector Crown entities, including DHBs

 - regulates the sector and ensures legislative requirements are being met.

-The Ministry also provides expert clinical and technical advice to Ministers and the health sector.
+The Ministry also provides expert clinical and technical advice to Ministers and the health and disability sector.
 Some Ministry functions (such as those that rest with the Director of Public Health) include clinical decision-making or statutory responsibilities.

 Buying health and disability services